 The outdoor environment may present quite a problem too.
 Lawn maintenance may need to be minimized because now it is a contract service instead of a homeowner responsibility.
 Even the exterior entrances may need to be modified, with ramps replacing steps.
 Elaborate landscaping beds may need to be replaced with perennials.

-Since staying at home is what most older individuals want, communities should do their best to support that, in our opinion.
+Since staying in their homes is what most older individuals want, communities should do their best to support that, in our opinion.

 Some community development experts argue that it's best to allow the housing to turn over as quickly as possible, but we disagree with that, simply on a humanitarian basis and because of the incredible rising costs of out-of-home care.